JSilvestrini/Elden-Ring-NN/README.md

 ### speedhack.py

-This is heavily based on the code from soulsgym and allows the physics engine to run faster rather than just the animation speed being faster.
+This is heavily based on the code from **[SoulsGym](https://github.com/amacati/SoulsGym/tree/master)** and allows the physics engine to run faster rather than just the animation speed being faster.
 This allows for accelerated training since running multiple instances of Elden Ring is not doable at the moment.
+There is also a .dll file that was lifted from the same repo that works with this file.

 ### walk_back.py